 - Fresh water well and storage tower for 10,000 liters.

 The children moved into their new home in December 2019.
 Here is a short video of their first day at their new home.
 Since then, we have completed the third and fourth houses and the Learning Centre building, that will also double as a large dining room, where the kids can get together for a family meal.

 Children hanging around the site during the construction phase.

 Our Orphanage manager, Hosea, has a diploma in agriculture.
 A large part of our sustainability program is fresh vegetables and pig farming.
-Hosea has grown our pig rearing project to 8 sows and 28 piglets.
-In addition, the land is fenced, prepared, and planting of cabbage, egg plant and wild spinach has started.
+Hosea has experimented with a small pig rearing project with 8 sows that produced 28 piglets.
+In addition, we have harvested successful crops of cabbage, egg plant, onions, corn, wild spinach and rice.
 This ensures fresh food for our children.
-Surplus food will be sold in the market where it is in high demand as very little is grown locally.
+Surplus food is sold in the market where it is in high demand as very little is grown locally.